-- Guidelines for selective demolition.

 - Framework for selective demolition.

+- Guidelines for selective demolition

-- Test and evaluation of the guidelines.
+- Test and evaluation of the guidelines

-The guide is prepared by Capital Region Denmark (CRD) in cooperation with Høje-Taastrup Municipality, Roskilde Municipality, City of Mikkeli, Miksei and Xamk on background and experiences of selective demolition in Denmark, Austria, Belgium, and Portugal (see presentation in Annex).
-This final version of the guide is based on the CityLoops experiences (see chapter 4), included lessons learned from demonstration projects in Mikkeli, Høje-Taastrup and Roskilde, and discussions at workshops.
+The draft proposal of 25.03.2021 is prepared by Capital Region Denmark (CRD) in cooperation with the other partners of Tool no. 2.
+Høje Taastrup Municipality, Roskilde Municipality, City of Mikkeli, Miksei and Xamk.
+The guide is prepared on background and experiences of selective demolition in Denmark, Austria, Belgium, and Portugal, which is presented in Annex.
+This final version of the guide is based on the CityLoops experiences until now, included demonstration projects in Mikkeli and Roskilde, discussions at workshops, and input based on the completed study on selective demolition in Denmark5, see Annex.
 Furthermore, referring to the Apeldoorn demonstration project on reconstruction of public space, Griffiersveld, it has been agreed to include selective demolition of infrastructures in the guide.